Learning Informative Attention Weights for Person Re-Identification: Additional Experiment Results

 \subsection{Ablation Study on the Effects of Differentiable Channel Selection for Attention Weights}

-In this section, we study the effectiveness of the DCS-Attention modules in DCS-FB and DCS-DNAS models.
-We compare the performance of the vanilla models, the ablation models without DCS-Attention but trained with IBB, and the corresponding DCS-FB and DCS-DNAS models with both DCS-Attention modules and the IBB in the training loss.
-The comparisons are performed on Market1501 with three base models, which are MobileNetV2, TransReID, and FBNetV2-Large.
-Since the vanilla MobileNetV2 and FBNetV2-Large do not consist of attention modules, we add two ablation models that incorporate vanilla self-attention modules into the vanilla MobileNetV2 and FBNetV2-Large models.
-The self-attention modules are inserted at the same positions where DCS-Attention modules are inserted in the backbones of MobileNetV2 and FBNetV2-Large, leading to MobileNetV2 (Self-Attention) and FBNetV2-Large (Self-Attention) respectively.
-IBB is also used to train MobileNetV2 (Self-Attention) and FBNetV2-Large (Self-Attention) for a fair comparison.
-The results are shown in Table~\ref{tab:ablation-DCS-loss}.
-It is observed from the results that although optimizing IBB in the training of the vanilla models and the ablation models can improve their performance for person Re-ID, the performance can be further improved by incorporating the proposed DCS-Attention with IBB in the training loss.
-In particular, our DCS-FB and DCS-DNAS models outperform the vanilla models and the ablation study models by large margins in terms of mAP and Rank-1.
-For example, DCS-FB (TransReID) outperforms the vanilla model, TransReID, by $2.4\%$ in mAP.
-In addition, DCS-FB (TransReID) outperforms the ablation model TransReID trained with IBB by $1.1\%$ in mAP, demonstrating the effectiveness of DCS-Attention in DNNs trained with and without IBB.
+In this section, we study the effectiveness of the DCS-Attention modules in RIB-DCS-FB and RIB-DCS-DNAS models.
+The study is performed using three baseline models, including MobileNetV2, TransReID, and FBNetV2-Large.
+Since vanilla MobileNetV2 and FBNetV2-Large do not have self-attention modules, we build two baseline models that incorporate vanilla self-attention modules, leading to MobileNetV2+Self-Attention and FBNetV2-Large+Self-Attention.
+We also build ablation models that add IBB in the training loss on TransReID, MobileNetV2+Self-Attention, and FBNetV2-Large+Self-Attention.
+The IBB is incorporated into the above models with vanilla self-attention modules to encourage the attention outputs to be more informative than those from the models trained without IBB.
+The models with vanilla self-attention and IBB are denoted as MobileNetV2+Self-Attention+IBB, TransReID+IBB, and FBNetV2-Large+Self-Attention+IBB.
+It is observed in Table~\ref{tab:ablation-DCS-loss} that reducing IBB in the training of the vanilla models and the ablation models with vanilla self-attention improves their performance for person Re-ID, which demonstrates the effectiveness of IBB in promoting the learning of informative attention outputs.
+Moreover, the performance of the models with vanilla self-attention modules and IBB can be further improved by replacing the vanilla self-attention modules with the proposed DCS-Attention modules.
+In particular, our RIB-DCS-FB and RIB-DCS-DNAS models outperform the vanilla models and the ablation study models by large margins in terms of mAP and Rank-1.
+For example, RIB-DCS-FB (TransReID) outperforms the vanilla model, TransReID, by $2.4\%$ in mAP.
+In addition, RIB-DCS-FB (TransReID) outperforms the ablation model TransReID+IBB by $1.1\%$ in mAP, demonstrating the effectiveness of the DCS-Attention module by learning informative attention weights.